Myriam L. Cotten, Director (Chemistry)

 321F Physical Chemistry I.

 A study of the fundamental concepts and principles of quantum chemistry.
-Topics include quantum mechanics and the nature of the chemical bond; applications of molecular quantum mechanics; spectroscopy.
+Topics include the fundamental postulates of quantum mechanics, the nature of the chemical bond, and applications of molecular quantum mechanics including spectroscopy and computational electronic structure methods.
 Laboratory focuses on experiments that lead to the development of quantum mechanics, on molecular modeling and on spectroscopy.
-Laboratory includes applications to biochemistry.
-Three hours of class plus laboratory.
 Prerequisite, 125 or 190, Mathematics 114, Physics 105, 195 or 205.
+Three hours of lecture and three hours of laboratory.
 (Same as Chemistry 321.)
-Sandusky.
+Van Wynsberghe.

 322S Physical Chemistry II.

 A study of the fundamental concepts and principles of thermodynamics and kinetics.
-Topics include the laws of thermodynamics, prediction of the direction and extent of chemical reactions, equilibrium, chemical kinetics, catalysis, reaction rate theory and photochemistry.
-Three hours of class plus laboratory.
+Topics include statistical and classical thermodynamics, prediction of the direction and extent of chemical reactions, equilibrium, chemical kinetics, catalysis, and reaction rate theory.
 Prerequisite, 125 or 190, Mathematics 114, Physics 105, 195 or 205.
 The department recommends that students take 321 prior to 322.
+Three hours of lecture and three hours of laboratory.
 (Same as Chemistry 322.)
-Nellutla.
+Van Wynsberghe.

 The advanced study of biochemical pathways in living organisms, with emphasis given to gene regulation and metabolism of four major macromolecules: carbohydrates, lipids, proteins and nucleic acids.
 Includes in-depth discussion of contemporary developments in molecular biology and comprehensive training in molecular techniques.
 Three hours of class and three hours of laboratory.
 Prerequisite, 101 and 102, 115, or consent of instructor.
 (Same as Biology 346.)
 Chang.